Jill McCorkel, Ph.D.

 Her critically acclaimed first book, Breaking Women: Gender, Race, and the New Politics of Imprisonment (New York University Press), is a harrowing, first-person account of a women’s prison during the era of the War on Drugs.
 The British Journal of Criminology described it as “essential reading” for anyone interested in justice, human rights, and the politics of incarceration.

 Dr. McCorkel is the founder and executive director of the Philadelphia Justice Project for Women and Girls, a non-profit research and advocacy organization dedicated to ending mass incarceration and gender violence.
-In 2023, the organization lead the successful effort to exonerate India Spellman, the first woman exoneree in Philadelphia in more than a generation.
+The organization led the advocacy effort to free India Spellman, an innocent woman who was wrongfully convicted as a teenager and sentenced to life in prison.
+On February 9, 2023 India became the first woman to be exonerated in Philadelphia in more than a generation.

 Dr. McCorkel is Co-Chair of the 2023 Annual Meetings of the American Society of Criminology.
 The meetings will be held from November 15-18 in Philadelphia.